kdybvig/quizard/README.md

 ## Features

-* The application tracks of the scores for each team
+* The application tracks the scores for each team
 * Question boxes turn grey and become unclickable once answered
 * Users can navigate between pages with React Router
 * Users can choose to create a new quiz or load a pre-generated quiz